Modern YEAR FOURTEEN (Part 2)

 –Azrael #4-5

 Jean-Paul confronts the Order of St. Dumas and learns that the mantle of Azrael has already been passed on to a new warrior.
 Jean Paul battles the new Azrael and seemingly kills him to reclaim sole possession of the title.
-However, as seen through flashback from Azrael #10, we learn that Abra Kadabra saves the alternate Azrael and makes him an offer from his employer, the demon King of Hell Neron.
+However, as seen through flashback from Azrael #10, we learn that Abra Kadabra saves the alternate Azrael and makes him an offer from his employer, the demon King of Hell, Neron.
 Kadabra explains that Neron will arrive on Earth to wreak havoc in about a month’s time.
 In exchange for saving his life, the alternate Azrael must keep Batman occupied upon Neron’s arrival.
 Kadabra gives him a facsimile of Jean-Paul’s armored Batman costume and bids him farewell.
 Meanwhile, Jean-Paul’s further investigations into the Order of St. Dumas lead to his first meeting with Ra’s al Ghul.
-Oracle updates Bruce and Tim to let them know how Azrael is doing.
+Oracle updates Bruce and Tim on Azrael’s condition.
 Bruce tells Tim that Ra’s is the only man he truly fears.

 –FLASHBACK: From the second feature to 52 #48.
 Oracle video-conferences with Superman, Batman, Wonder Woman, and Flash, presumably discussing a case.